little-dude/netlink/README.md

 ## Other netlink projects in rust

-Before starting working on this library, I've checked a bunch of other projects but none seems to be really complete.

 - https://github.com/jbaublitz/neli: the main alternative to these crates, as it is actively developed.
 - Other but less actively developed alternatives: